-On April 28, 2005, the Department of Enforcement issued the four-cause falsified document to the Ohio Department of Insurance; (2) made herself the beneficiary of a customer's annuity, without the consent or knowledge of that customer; (3) failed to amend her Form U-4 to disclose that, on two separate occasions, she was charged with the felony of forgery in the State of Kentucky;1 and (4) failed to testify truthfully, in an NASD on-the-record interview, about the existence of the second forgery charge against her in the State of Kentucky, and about the status of her Kentucky insurance licenses.
+On April 28, 2005, the Department of Enforcement issued the four-cause Complaint in this proceeding, alleging that Marylan Taylor ("Taylor" or "Respondent") (1) submitted a falsified document to the Kentucky Department of Insurance and another falsified document to the Ohio Department of Insurance; (2) made herself the beneficiary of a customer's annuity, without the consent or knowledge of that customer; (3) failed to amend her Form U-4 to disclose that, on two separate occasions, she was charged with the felony of forgery in the State of Kentucky; and (4) failed to testify truthfully, in an NASD on-the-record interview, about the existence of the second forgery charge against her in the State of Kentucky, and about the status of her Kentucky insurance licenses.
 On May 19, 2005, Taylor filed an Answer to the Complaint and a request for a hearing.
 The Answer admitted that NASD has jurisdiction over Respondent, but denied all substantive allegations in the Complaint.
 A hearing was held in Cleveland, Ohio, on September 20, 2005, before a hearing panel composed of the Hearing Officer and two current members of the District 8 Committee.
 On November 3, 2005, the parties filed post-hearing submissions.